Snowflake-Labs/snowpark-containers-llama-2-sample/README.md

 #### LLM Container
 Browse to [LLM/](./LLM) locally in a terminal session, and run:
 `docker build -t llm .`
-Be sure to see the warning above if using Mac M1 or M2 device to modify this using the buildx and --platform flags.
+Be sure to see the warning above if using Mac M1 or M2 device to modify this using the --platform flags.

 Once the docker container is built, we need to tag it to map to your registry.
 You can do this by running: